tonles/Wikipedia-web-scraping-Python/README.md

 Consider this as a little Python workout!

 ## Step 1 - Building the main structure: scraping _The Big Bang Theory_ data
-In the *bbp_data_extraction* file, you can find how I implemented the scraping of the tabular data for all 12 seasons of the sitcom.
+In the _big_bang_main.py_ file, you can find how I implemented the scraping of the tabular data for all 12 seasons of the sitcom.
 The idea was to create a modular structure, in which I defined a function for each specific attribute that I want to extract from the web page.
 In this case I focused on:
-1) the overall episode number (function _extract_episode_)
+1) the overall episode number (function _episodes_ in the _extract_episode.py_ file)
-2) U.S. viewers (function _extract_viewers_)
+2) U.S. viewers (function _viewers_ in the _extract_viewers.py_ file)
-3) original air date (function _extract_dates_)
+3) original air date (function _dates_ in the _extract_dates.py_ file)

 For every attribute I have created a list in which to insert the values extracted for each season.
 Since the table for each season can be different for the number of rows (i.e. episodes), I have applied these three functions for each season.
 With each season’s iteration, I have appended the corresponding results in each of the three main lists (_total_episodes_, _total_viewers_, _total_dates_).
 After extracting all the data, I converted these main lists into a unique dataframe and then exported as a CSV file, for further data manipulation.
+As an example, you can view the Jupyter Notebook document _bbp_data_extraction.jpynb_ in which you can find both the code and the data extracted.

 ## Step 2 - Tailoring the script for other series
 While scraping other series, I encountered some problems due to the different formatting of the tables, e.g. elements without a specific HTML tag or table rows with a different structure.
 I was able to solve these problems fairly quickly thanks to the modular structure of both the main script and the functions.